jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 ### Diabetic Retinopathy
 Diabetic retinopathy is the leading cause of blindness in the USA.
 It occurs in both insulin dependent and non-insulin dependent diabetes mellitus.

+Disease located in the peripheral retina is usually secondary to diabetes, which can lead to either proliferative or non-proliferative retinopathy.

+Diabetic retinopathy patients are usually asymptomatic, even though changes in fundoscopy are seen.
+Vitreous hemorrhage frequently occurs in patients with proliferative diabetic retinopathy.
+Once a diabetic patient presents with a sudden onset of visual loss with numerous floaters, a vitreous hemorrhage is most likely to have occurred.

 The 3 main categories of diabetic retinopathy are background or simple (microaneurysms, hemorrhages, exudates, retinal edema), pre-proliferative (cotton wool spots), and proliferative or malignant (neovascularization).
 Visual impairment occurs with the development of macular edema.
 Argon laser photocoagulation is performed for the prevention of complications.

  There are 3 main categories:
-- background or simple retinopathy - consists of microaneurysms, hemorrhages, exudates, and retinal edema
+- **background or simple retinopathy** - consists of microaneurysms, hemorrhages, exudates, and retinal edema
-- pre-proliferative retinopathy - with cotton wool spots
+- **pre-proliferative retinopathy** - with cotton wool spots
-- proliferative or malignant retinopathy - consists of newly formed vessels.
+- **proliferative or malignant retinopathy** - consists of newly formed vessels.

 Patients are usually asymptomatic at first, despite early signs of retinopathy (e.g., microaneurysms).
 Visual impairment occurs with the development of macular edema.
 Argon laser photocoagulation is the suggested treatment for the prevention of complications.

 Risk Factors for Diabetic Retinopathy
 - Duration of diabetes